uripab/mongoDB-Backup/README.md

+copyright:Uriel Pavlov 2016 All rights reserved

-Repository for MTA final Msc. project: MongoDB backup process in Distributed Databases.
+Repository for MTA final Msc. project: MongoDB backup process in a distributed system.

-propuse of this work is to understand and implemantation backup strategy Two Stage Backup Process Distributed Databases in diffrent deployment systems
+The purpose of this program is to demonstrate  and implemant a two stage backup process, a backup strategy for distributed databases in diffrent deployment systems.

 note: This is a work in progress!
-This is, by no means, a download-and-run project.

 pre-requites and setup instructions install MongodDB version: 3.2.0  by running in root permision: